datopian/datapub/examples/reusable_datapub_basic.md

 <img src='./assets/before-css.png' alt='Datapub reusable page before CSS' />

-You can customize styleing, or add some pre-written ones.
+You can customize styling, or add some pre-written ones.
 Copy the CSS style [here](./code/reusable_datapub_basic/src/App.css) and add to your App.css.

 Your app should now display like: